biomadeira/biomadeira.github.io/_posts/2023-01-11-coding-best-practices.md

 usually as important as writing code that is efficient.
 Developing standalone software is very different than developing analysis pipelines.
-Special considerations need to be taken into account when developing analysis pipelines, such as where the software will be exectuted: in single machines or high performance clusters (HPC);
+Special considerations need to be taken into account when developing analysis pipelines, such as where the software will be executed: in single machines or high performance clusters (HPC);
 on premise (Slurm, SGE, LSF, etc.), or in open cloud platforms (AWS, GCP, etc.).
 If you are building workflows, various workflow management tools exist, for example [Snakemake](https://snakemake.readthedocs.io/en/stable/) and [Nextflow](https://www.nextflow.io/),